-The RBI implements the PPS system in banks to stop fraud involving cheque payments, such as tampering or altering cheques.
+The RBI implements the PPS system in banks to prevent fraud involving cheque payments, such as tampering or alteration.
 Under this system, the drawer of the cheque verifies important cheque details.
 These details are then rechecked again when the cheque is presented for payment.
 If the details provided by you match with those in the cheque, the payment goes through, otherwise, the cheque is sent back.

 In a positive pay system, a cheque issuer needs to submit the following details:

-A positive pay system operates by requiring an issuer of a cheque to provide specific details such as the customer’s account number, cheque number, date, amount, and beneficiary name.
-The account holder submits these details via registered email, branch visit, or internet or mobile banking.
+A positive pay system operates by requiring an issuer of a cheque to provide specific details such as the customer’s account number, cheque number, date, amount, beneficiary name, and instrument type.
+Submit these details via registered email, branch visit, or internet or mobile banking.

-Usually, these details are submitted a day before the cheque is presented by the payee for smooth payment processing.
+Usually, these details are submitted within 24 hours before the cheque is presented by the payee for smooth payment processing.
 Upon receiving the details, the bank verifies them with the presented cheque instrument before processing the payment.

 Other related Articles: